-A couple retiring in 2013 is expected to need $220,000 to cover health care cost in retirement, down 8% from last year’s estimate of $240,000.1
+A 65-year-old couple retiring in 2015 is expected to need $245,000 on average (in today’s dollars) to cover health care costs in retirement, a hefty amount for most retirees.1

 As life expectancies increase and people spend more years in retirement, the money set aside to pay for health care will have to last longer as well.
 Clearly, factoring in health care expenses has become a critical part of retirement planning.
-Fortunately, there are steps you can take to ease your mind—and your budget—so you arrive at retirement with potentially fewer worries about managing your health care costs.
+Fortunately, there are steps you can take to ease your mind—and your budget—so you can arrive at retirement with potentially fewer worries about managing your health care costs.

 |1.||Understand your health insurance options.|

-Medicare covers most retirees
+Medicare covers most retirees.

 While some people may have access to employer‐provided retiree health care coverage, the government’s Medicare health insurance program is still the primary source of health coverage for American retirees.
 Most automatically qualify for basic Medicare hospital insurance (known as Part A) as soon as they reach age 65.
 This coverage costs nothing if you or your spouse paid Medicare taxes during your working years.